Field Day -- June 2024

 I also enjoy contesting with AF6O from his high desert contest station in Piñon Hills, California.

-Portable contesting
+Portable operations

 March 2010 CQ WW WPX SSB (with K6VCR and KI6ACI, Jacumba Mountains, San Diego County, DM12, #3 W6 call area, Multiple Operator, High Power)